beeware/beeware/docs/tutorial/tutorial-camera.rst

             (beeware-venv) C:\...>cd helloworld
             (beeware-venv) C:\...>briefcase dev

 The skeleton application should appear on your development machine.
 Exit the window and continue.

 Take a photo
 ============

-In order to add camera support, the highlighted code needs to be added to the code in your project's ``app.py`` file.
+The highlighted code needs to be added to the code in your project's ``app.py`` file.
 If you've accepted all the default settings while bootstrapping the application, the full path of the file will be ``helloworld/src/helloworld/app.py``.

 .. code-block:: python
     :emphasize-lines: 20-28, 34-51